 With a second grant from the Bill & Melinda Gates Foundation, for instance, American Standard conducted field-testing for three retooled versions of the SATO in Zambia, Kenya, Uganda and Rwanda.
 These toilets provide the same benefits—eliminating the smell and sight of waste—but fit the constraints of sub-Saharan Africa, where concrete can be more expensive and water is too precious a commodity to use for toilet flushing.
 LIXIL is now scaling up its SATO business and fast-tracking commercial sales in developing countries at a viable price point for low-income consumers, and in 2016 received a third grant from the Bill & Melinda Gates Foundation to support this acceleration.

 LIXIL is also working in Kenya on two other sophisticated projects.
 One is the Micro Flush Toilet System, which significantly improves the water efficiency of toilet and sewage systems.
 Another is the Green Toilet System, designed to treat human waste in an environmentally friendly way by separating liquid and solid waste.
 The solid waste is then treated with an organic enzyme to kill pathogens.
 Users are encouraged to complete the recycling process by bringing the solid waste to a nearby composting site and then using the compost to fertilize farmland.

-Commenting on the potential of the Green Toilet System to make a difference, Yu Yamakami of LIXIL's Social Toilet Department says, "We are developing concept toilets for places without water and sewage systems so we can expand our market and bring sanitation and hygiene to more people".
+Commenting on the potential of the Green Toilet System to make a difference, Yu Yamakami of LIXIL's Social Sanitation Initiatives Department says, "We are developing concept toilets for places without water and sewage systems so we can expand our market and bring sanitation and hygiene to more people".